Batteries and Mods - Safety and Tips

 For beginners, we only recommend the use of Regulated Mods or Starter e-Cigs.
 These devices have internal circuitry with a variety of protections in place.
 We do not cover Mechanical Mods as they require advanced knowledge of ohms law, and are far too dangerous for beginners and some intermediate vapers.
 You can read about the differences on our post An introduction and guide to Mods.

 Vaping batteries must firstly be compatible in form factors, such as flat top or nipple top, and safely handle the coils resistance and intended wattage levels.
 This falls under ohms law, and I would recommend all vapers have at least a basic understanding.
 For those wanting more technical information, I’ve provided some links to articles/blogs at the bottom.

 The basic priorities

-Always purchase a quality Mod or Starter e Cig from a reputable manufacturer, and from local respected vendors.
+Always purchase a quality Mod or Starter e-Cig from a reputable manufacturer or vendor.

 Quality devices offer greater peace of mind in terms of overall safety and performance.

 An e-Cig device is only as safe as its battery.
 For devices that utilise replaceable batteries, and most use 18650 type, here are the brands I recommend –

 A charger’s quality is almost as important as the battery.
 There are a number of brands and the most common are probably EFEST, NiteCore and Xtar.

 I like NiteCore and use the Intellicharge i2 model as it’s an excellent quality charger.